Have questions? We're here.

 Start Planning My Trip

-The Moselle River originates in northeast France and flows along the Luxembourg and German border before entering Germany and flowing into the Rhine River at Koblenz.
+The Moselle River originates in northeast France and flows along the Luxembourg and German border before entering Germany, where it flows into the Rhine River at Koblenz.
 Nearly all cruises on the Moselle visit the Rhine as well.
 The Moselle’s German leg features spectacular castles and hillsides covered with vineyards growing some of the world's best Riesling grapes.
-The Moselle River is called the Mosel in Germany and Musel in Luxembourg, and highlights include picturesque stops at Trier, Bernkastel, Cochem and Koblenz where the Moselle joins with the mighty Rhine River.
-Some cruises also include the Neckar and Saar Rivers or the Main River in Germany.
-Contact one of our European river cruise specialists to start planning your cruise on the Moselle today.
+The Moselle River is known as the Mosel in Germany and the Musel in Luxembourg.
+Highlights include picturesque stops at Trier, Bernkastel, Cochem, and Koblenz, where the Moselle joins the mighty Rhine River.
+Some cruises also include the Rhine River or the Main River in Germany.
+Contact one of our European river cruise Trip Planners to start planning your cruise on the Moselle today.

 All Moselle River Cruises